Why Should I Enter a Separation Agreement?

 When a divorcing couple is able to reach a separation agreement that is acceptable to both parties, the court has no say on decisions related to the family’s future; in fact, the court does not even have to approve the separation agreement.
 The court is only involved in entering the final divorce order.

 Avoiding litigation and the stress that accompanies sharing intensely personal details in court, is another major advantage of negotiating a separation agreement.
-Furthermore, litigation can also be hard on your children—even if they aren’t called to testify in court.
+Furthermore, litigation can also be hard on you and your children—even if they aren’t called to testify in court.